pgeu/pgeu-system/docs/confreg/integrations.md

 ### Manually posting to social broadcasting

-As an administrator, the easiest way to post to social broadcasting using the integration is to just add an entry to the table for *Twitter post queue*.
+As an administrator, the easiest way to post to social broadcasting using the integration is to just add an entry to the table for *Social media post queue*.
 This button becomes available from the main dashboard of a conference once the integration has been configured.